SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 ### Consider to Support `ETag` Together With `If-Match`/`If-None-Match` Header

 When creating or updating resources it may be necessary to expose conflicts and to prevent the 'lost update' or 'initially created' problem.
-Following {RFC-7232}\[RFC 7232 "HTTP: Conditional Requests"\] this can be best accomplished by supporting the {ETag} header together with the {If-Match} or {If-None-Match} conditional header.
+Following [RFC-7232 HTTP: Conditional Requests](https://tools.ietf.org/html/rfc7232) this can be best accomplished by supporting the {ETag} header together with the {If-Match} or {If-None-Match} conditional header.
 The contents of an `ETag: <entity-tag>` header is either (a) a hash of the response body, (b) a hash of the last modified field of the entity, or (c) a version number or identifier of the entity version.

 To expose conflicts between concurrent update operations via {PUT}, {POST}, or {PATCH}, the `If-Match: <entity-tag>` header can be used to force the server to check whether the version of the updated entity is conforming to the requested {entity-tag}.
 If no matching entity is found, the operation is supposed a to respond with status code {412} - precondition failed.